ingvijonasson/ljomi/content/articles/2022-01-13-focus-an-approach-to-interactive-elements.md

 ## Conclusion

 The focus ring is there in your browser by default.
-Let’s not break the experience and never remove it.
-By prioritizing the default focus ring styles for all interactive elements and making it look good you prioritise the user experience and foster accessibility.
-Then adjust the experience for the elements that need a different style then the default.
+Let’s not break the experience and therefore never remove it.
+By prioritizing the focus ring styles for all interactive elements and improving it's style you do prioritise the user experience and foster accessibility.
+Then when needed adjust the experience for the elements that need a different styles.